Redundant? Your 5 Step Action Plan – How To Turn A Job Loss Into An Opportunity. Survive and Thrive!

-It will become invaluable.
+It’ll become invaluable.
 Treat yourself to one that makes you smile, not one you always use in your current job.
 This book will become important so buy one you like the feel of and that’s easy to carry around.

 If you are in a union or with a caring company they may provide this free of charge.
 Most lawyers, in UK at least, will do a free consultation.
 Get online, look for local resources, drop in centres.

 You won’t remember.
 Trust me!
 Everyone will have an opinion and it will all pile up in your brain.
 To manage it all and make sense of the chaos your notebook will be invaluable.
-When you wake at 2am, write down your concerns or ideas to follow up later.
-This will help you sleep as you’ll feel more in control.
+When you wake at 2am (you will!) write down your concerns or ideas to follow up later.
+This’ll help you sleep as you’ll feel more in control.

 So, the stressful stuff is in hand.
 The lawyer and bank appointments are in the diary, the CV is up to speed.
 Now have some fun!

 Scribble, draw, write down all your ideas of things you have always wanted to do with your life.
-Money no object, dream big!
-How about…

 Job: Pilot / space[wo]man / firefighter / train driver / princess etc.

 Home: Live in the mountains / in a tent / tour the world in a bus

 Family: Be a lone hermit / marry and have lots of kids / be a foster parent